sunpy/sunpy/docs/tutorial/installation.rst

 ************

 This is the first chapter in the sunpy tutorial, and by the end of it you should have a working installation of Python and ``sunpy``.
-For information on how to install ``sunpy`` beyond the recommended way below, see :ref:`sunpy-topic-guide-installing`.
+For further information and alternative methods for installing ``sunpy`` beyond the recommended approach outlined below, refer to :ref:`sunpy-topic-guide-installing`.

 Installing Python
 =================